 Notice the solar hot water heater; these new vacuum tubes are extremely efficient and provided the geyser is on the roof the syphoning works extremely well without a pump; the water in that tank literally boils on a hot day.
-Bernard Preston is every day of his life a solar geek too.

 This next photo was taken before the electrical wiring was complete; I still had that horrid bedside lamp.
 Now the bedside lights are on the wall above our heads, directing light onto our books and magazines at night.